 Sanctions for tax evasion

-The Canadians pay their tax shares and expect a responsive and fair tax system.
-Unfortunately, some rich Canadians continue to find ways to not pay what they owe, which places an unfair burden for this country.
+Although most Canadians pay their tax and expect a responsive and fair tax system, some net high wealth individuals are continuing to find ways to avoid paying the tax they owe, placing an unfair burden on the country.

-The Canadian Government and the Canada Revenue Agency (CRA) have taken action by highlighting resources in the highest risky areas, both domestically and internationally.
-The Minister of National Revenue, Diane Lebouthillier, on 9th of June 2017, announced an online consultation to give Canadians a say about the CRA proposed changes to tighten its Voluntary Disclosures Program.
+The Canadian Government and the Canada Revenue Agency (CRA) have taken action by devoting resources to the highest risk areas, both domestically and internationally.
+The Minister of National Revenue, Diane Lebouthillier, on 9th of June 2017, announced an online consultation to enable Canadians to comment on the CRA’s proposed changes to its Voluntary Disclosures Program (VDP).